Vyral/base-template/_posts/2018-09-26-your-september-2018-houston-real-estate-market-update.md

 {% include youtube.html %}

 We’re speeding toward the fall season—there have been a couple days where we could tell that the summer heat is drawing to an end.
-With that in mind, I wanted to give you a quick breakdown of the Houston market, but with a different angle this time: Some of the year-over-year numbers were skewed by Hurricane Harvey, the storm that brought the city to its knees for several weeks.&nbsp;
+With that in mind, I wanted to give you a quick breakdown of the Houston market, but with a different angle this time: Some of the year-over-year numbers were skewed by Hurricane Harvey, the storm that brought the city to its knees for several weeks.

 As an example, if we look back to the week ending on September 2 and compare that to the same period last year, **listings went up 180% over that 12-month period, and sales went up over 400%.**